 - Create a news feed.
 Have a journalism class report news via Twitter a feed or the Facebook status update.

 - Follow news stories.
 Use groups like World News Now on Facebook that provide video clips of world news.

 - Do community service.
-If your class is community-minded, organize a community service class project like this one that helped bring water to 50 remote villages.
+If your class is community-minded, organize a community service class project.

 - Create stories.
 Have students create a story, one by one, using only one Twitter post of 140 characters or less and one student at a time.